makrai/notes/rogers2002-bertology.md

 * focus on identifying what BERT actually relies on at inference time
   * architecture blocks (to be discussed in subsection 6.3 pruning)
   * information encoded in model weights
-* Amnesic probing (Elazar+ 2020) aims to specifically remove certain information
+* Amnesic probing (Elazar+ 2020) aims to specifically remove certain info
   * see how it changes performance
   * eg language modeling does rely on POS information
 * information-theoretic probing